USS Maryland (ACR-8)

 The second USS Maryland (ACR-8/CA-8), also referred to as "Armored Cruiser No. 8", and later renamed Frederick, was a United States Navy armored cruiser.

-She was laid down on 7 October 1901 by the Newport News Drydock & ShipbuildingCo., Newport News, Virginia, launched on 12 September 1903, sponsored by Miss Jennie Scott Waters; and commissioned on 18 April 1905, Captain Royal R. Ingersoll in command.
+She was laid down on 7 October 1901 by the Newport News Drydock & Shipbuilding Co., Newport News, Virginia, launched on 12 September 1903, sponsored by Miss Jennie Scott Waters; and commissioned on 18 April 1905, Captain Royal R. Ingersoll in command.

 Service history

 Pre-World War I

 In October 1905, following shakedown, Maryland joined the Atlantic Fleet for operations along the east coast and in the Caribbean, where she took part in the 1906 winter maneuvers off Cuba.
 The next summer, she conducted a training cruise for Massachusetts Naval Militiamen, and then readied for transfer to the Pacific.
 Departing Newport on 8 September 1906, she sailed – via San Francisco and Hawaii — for the Asiatic Station, where she remained until October 1907.
 She then returned to San Francisco and for the next decade she cruised throughout the Pacific, participating in survey missions to Alaska (1912 and 1913); carrying United States Secretary of State Knox to Tokyo for the funeral of Emperor Meiji Tenno (September 1912); steaming off the Central American coast to aid, if necessary, Americans endangered by political turmoil in Mexico and Nicaragua (1913, 1914, and 1916); and making numerous training cruises to Hawaii and the South-Central Pacific.
 Interestingly she was the recipient of torpedo damage, from a practice torpedo fired by on August 24, 1912.
 Maryland was performing maneuvers with both Grampus and in one of the first documented simulated attacks by submarines on capital ships, as many believed that submarines were too slow, dirty, and fragile to be effective weapons.
-The practice torpedo, which was fitted with collapsible warhead to avoid damage, actually punctured Marylands hull 9 feet below the waterline causing enough flooding to take on a 5 degree list.
+The practice torpedo, which was fitted with collapsible warhead to avoid damage, actually punctured Marylands hull 9 feet below the waterline, causing enough flooding to take on a 5 degree list.
 The exercise required the Navy to rethink torpedo and submarine defenses for ships large than armored cruisers.